Razz Press and Testimonials

 The imaging is also much better on the Razz.
 They throw a nice wide sound stage in which all the images are clearly firmly locked in place.
 That just isn’t something the Klipsch did all that well.

 For me, the biggest improvement is how real the instruments sound coming out of the Razz.
 The horns sound like they are in the room with you.
 Acoustic guitars are right on.
 Combined with better detail coming out of the Razz, this is where the two speakers are the most different.
 The number of times I heard a detail or a separation of voices on the Razz that I have never noticed on the Forte III’s was astounding.
-I say that the Klipsch sounds like live music at Iota or Gypsy Sally’s (RIP to both ☹️) while the Volti sounds like live music at the Birchmere or The Hamilton.
-Sorry for the DC reference, but those here should know what that means.
 And there is no upper midrange glare of any kind on the Razz.
 The volume goes up and it’s just as listenable as at lower levels.